dexie/dexie-website/cloud/pricing.md

 ## End User Types

-This section describes the difference between Evaluation-, Production- and Demo users that are referred in the pricing table.
+This section outlines the distinctions between Evaluation, Production, and Demo users as referenced in the pricing table.

 ### Evaluation Users